 Our associate and licensed therapists may accept Wellspring EAP benefits for new clients.
 To use this benefit, you must contact your EAP directly and request a referral to our practice.
 We do not retroactively accept EAP payment for services that have already been provided.

-We offer $35 sessions through our graduate student internship program.
+We offer $40 sessions through our graduate student internship program.
 Graduate student therapists at our practice are working on their master’s degree in a mental health discipline and have completed master’s level coursework in counseling skills, theories, and practice.
-All therapy interns works under the direct supervision of one of our independently licensed therapists.
+All therapy interns work under the direct supervision of one of our independently licensed therapists.

 We require a credit, debit, or flex spending/HSA card on file in order to schedule sessions.
-Your card on file will be charged automatically for your portion of your session fee on the day of your appointment.
+Your card on file will be charged automatically for your portion of your session fee.

 You may cancel or reschedule an appointment anytime as long as you provide 48 hours notice.
 If you cancel an appointment with less than 48 hours notice or fail to show up, you will be charged the full fee for the appointment.
 Of course, we also understand that there are times that an emergency may come up closer to the appointment, and in that case, we will make every effort to reschedule your appointment to another available time that week.
 It’s important to remember that insurance and health savings accounts will not pay for missed appointments, so you will be responsible for the full appointment fee, not just a copay.